 We estimate that salaries and benefits as a percentage of revenue could fluctuate from quarter-to-quarter as there are timing differences between volume increases and changes in levels of staffing.
 Factors that could affect the percentage from staying in the recent historical range include, but are not limited to, revenue growth rates significantly higher or lower than forecasted, a management decision to invest in additional personnel to stimulate new or existing businesses, changes in customer requirements, changes in our operating structure, how well we perform against our EPS goals, and changes in railroad intermodal service levels which could result in a lower or higher cost of labor per move.

 Agent Fees and Commissions

-We expect an increase in agent fees and commissions in 2012 as Mode will be owned by Hub Group for the whole year compared to nine months in 2011.
 Agent fees and commissions are directly related to the gross margin earned by the agents.
-This expense will fluctuate as gross margin fluctuates.
+This expense will fluctuate as Mode's gross margin fluctuates.

 General and Administrative